 Convection ovens have a fan that circulates the air in the oven so the temperature is even throughout the interior.
 A True Convection system, like the LG 30″ 6.3 Cu.
 Ft.
 True Convection Smooth Top Electric Range, cooks food faster and more evenly still, using a heated fan to distribute heat all around the oven.
 This is the natural evolution of oven technology.
 Your dishes are cooked quickly, evenly and thoroughly, and you enjoy tastier results.

 As humans have evolved, so has our method of cooking.
 From open fires, to wood stoves, to gas and electric ranges, cooking keeps getting easier.
-Later this year we should see the latest advancement from Whirlpool: scan to cook.
+In 2017, we saw the latest advancement from Whirlpool: scan to cook.
 You don’t need to worry how to cook packaged food: just scan the UPC barcode: the Whirlpool app will send the cooking instructions, cooking time and temperature to the appliance.

 The technology that allows this functionality will only become more useful over time.
 Imagine preheating your oven, and monitoring your food’s progress from your phone!